fakereplace/fakereplace/README.md

 * **Hibernate** (This restarts the EMF if an entity is modified, this is still experimental)
 * **Resteasy**

-It also provides JBoss AS7 integration, and a maven plugin to allow maven to automatically replace classes after it has compiled them.
+It also provides Wildfly integration, and a maven plugin to allow maven to automatically replace classes after it has compiled them.